Please read the following instructions

 carefully before completing the

 Transfer Credit for Psychology Courses taken elsewhere.
-You should consult your Psychology Program Advisor before registering for psychology courses offered outside the Department.
+You should consult your Psychology Program Advisor (DUS) before registering for psychology courses offered outside the Department.
 With your advisor's signed approval, one Barnard psychology course, but not more than one, may be applied toward the 1st, 3rd, 4th, or 5th psychology requirement.
 Alternatively, you may apply to the advisor to have one course from another institution applied toward the psychology portion of the Neuroscience and Behavior major.
-To be approved for transfer credit a course taken at another institution should be substantially similar to one offered by the department and the grade received must be B- or better.
+To be approved for transfer credit, a course taken at another institution should be substantially similar to one offered by the department, it must have been taken within the last eight years, and the grade received must be B- or better.

 How to apply for an exception.

-3. Take assembled materials to 406 Schermerhorn where the Undergraduate Curriculum Assistant, will check them for completeness.
-IMPORTANT: If you are a GS Student, you must submit all required paperwork in the same semester in which you declare a major; failure to meet this deadline will result in the loss of eligibility for transfer credit toward the major or concentration.
+3. Take assembled materials to 406 Schermerhorn where the Undergraduate Curriculum Assistant will check them for completeness.
+IMPORTANT: If you are a GS Student, you must submit all required paperwork in the same semester in which you declare a major; failure to meet this deadline may result in the loss of eligibility for transfer credit toward the major or concentration.